 24. Panimahawa Ridge

-Where is it?
-Impasug-ong, Bukidnon
+Where: Impasug-ong, Bukidnon

 Of all the ridges of the mountain-rich province of Bukidnon, Panimahawa Ridge is the most famous and beloved of mountain-climbers and hikers.
 It has a lush forest and vast rolling hills where a sea of clouds hover for perfect natural scenery.